Chador: Ancient and early Islamic times

 Fadwa El Guindi locates the origin of the veil in ancient Mesopotamia, where "wives and daughters of high-ranking men of the nobility had to veil".
 The veil marked class status, and this dress code was regulated by sumptuary laws.

 One of the first representation of a chador is found on Ergili sculptures and the "Satrap sarcophagus" from Persian Anatolia.

 Bruhn/Tilke, in their 1941 A Pictorial History of Costume, do show a drawing, said to be copied from an Achaemenid relief of the 5th century BC, of an individual with their lower face hidden by a long cloth wrapped around the head.
 Some have mistakenly claimed this to be a woman, but it is actually a Mede soldier.
 Achaemenid women in art were almost always uncovered.
 One of the earliest written records of chador can be found in Pahlavi scripts from the sixth century as a female head dress worn by Zoroastrian women.

-It is likely that the custom of veiling continued through the Seleucid, Parthian, and Sasanian periods.
+It is likely that the custom of veiling continued through the Seleucid, Parthian, and Sasanian eras.
 Veiling was not limited to noble women but was practiced also by Persian kings.

 During the Islamic era, the chador retained the meaning of adornment to some extent in Iran, but over time, it took on the meaning of Islam and the Islamic hijab which was one of the concepts of Quran and Islam which was considered a limitation of women.

 Before Islam

-In some artifacts remaining from the Achaemenid period, such as a relief in Ergili (in northwestern Anatolia), a fabric design in Pazyryk, and certain Greek-Iranian seals, coverings resembling modern-day chadors can be observed.
-Some statues from the Parthian period depict women wearing coverings similar to chadors, placed over a headscarf.
+In some artifacts remaining from the Achaemenid era, such as a relief in Ergili (in northwestern Anatolia), a fabric design in Pazyryk, and certain Greco-Iranian seals, coverings resembling modern-day chadors can be observed.
+Some statues from the Parthian era depict women wearing coverings similar to chadors, placed over a headscarf.